BrownBiomechanics/Autoscoper/README.md

 4. After generating the configured file, open XCode and compile the application

 # History of Autoscoper #
-Autoscoper 1 was developed by Andy Loomis (original CUDA version) and [Mark Howison (OpenCL reimplementation)](https://bitbucket.org/mhowison/xromm-autoscoper).
+Autoscoper 1 was developed by Andy Loomis (original CUDA version) and [Mark Howison (OpenCL)](https://bitbucket.org/mhowison/xromm-autoscoper).

 Autoscoper was revamped and upgraded to version 2 by Dr. Ben Knorlein.
 Multi-bone tracking feature was added and a socket was design for interaction with Matlab.